hashmedia1/SwitchButton/README.md

 # SwitchButton

 Note: this repo is forked and fixed forward on top of the awesome repo of [zcweng/SwitchButton](https://github.com/zcweng/SwitchButton).

-I upgraded API level to 29 so that it's compatiable with latest Google Play store requirements.
-Codebase is also upgraded to AndroidX for latest reference.
-Some minor discrepency is also fixed.
+- Ugraded API level to 29 so that it's compatiable with latest Google Play store requirements.
+- Codebase is also upgraded to AndroidX for latest reference.
+- Upgraded to support release from jitpack.io for easier installation on android apps.
+- Some minor discrepency is also fixed.

 SwitchButton.An *beautiful+lightweight+custom-style-easy* switch widget for Android,minSdkVersion >= 11<br>
 issues welcome~<br>